The Tolerance Induction Program® (TIP)

 Anaphylactic

-If your child eats a very small amount of food in the anaphylactic column, they have a 95% chance of suffering an anaphylactic grade 2 reaction.
+If you eat a very small amount of food in the anaphylactic column, you have a 95% chance of suffering an anaphylactic grade 2 reaction.
 An anaphylactic reaction involves two body systems (i.e., hives and difficulty breathing, hives and vomiting, etc.).

 Sensitized